Gerber Life Accident Protection

 Jason Stolz CLTC, CRPC

 When unexpected accidents happen, the financial ripple effect can be just as painful as the injury itself.
 A sudden fall, a serious car accident, a workplace incident, or even an everyday mishap at home can lead to medical bills, time off work, travel costs for treatment, and major changes to a household budget.
-That’s why Gerber Life Accident Protection (AD&D) is designed to deliver a clear and affordable layer of protection—paying benefits if a covered accident results in accidental death or a serious disabling injury.
+That’s why Gerber Life Accident Protection — an Accidental Death and Dismemberment (AD&D) plan — is designed to deliver a clear and affordable layer of financial protection when a covered accident results in accidental death or a qualifying serious injury.

 At Diversified Insurance Brokers, we work with families who want coverage that is simple, fast, and financially meaningful.
-Gerber’s accident protection plan is often a good fit for people who don’t want a medical exam, don’t want to answer detailed health questions, and prefer coverage that can be put in place quickly.
-If you’ve ever worried about what would happen financially if an accident caused a long recovery, limited mobility, or worse, this is a straightforward way to close that gap.
+Gerber’s accident protection plan is often a strong fit for people who don’t want a medical exam, don’t want to answer detailed health questions, and prefer coverage that can be put in place quickly.
+If you’ve ever worried about what would happen financially if an accident caused a long recovery, limited mobility, or worse — this is a straightforward way to close that gap without a complicated underwriting process.

 Apply Now for Gerber Accident Protection (AD&D)